 The body has three energy systems.
-Two of the systems, the adenosine triphosphate-phosphocreatine system (ATP-PC) and the lactic acid systems (LA) are anaerobic because they do not require oxygen to sustain the chemical reactions that manufacture ATP.
+Two of the systems, the adenosine triphosphate-phosphocreatine system (ATP-PC) and the glycolysis system are anaerobic because they do not require oxygen to sustain the chemical reactions that manufacture ATP.
 The third or oxidative energy system is aerobic and thus does require oxygen for the transduction of energy.
 The two anaerobic systems supply only limited amounts of ATP.
-As such, activities that are short in duration but high in intensity, such as sprinting, utilise these energy systems.
-By contrast, the aerobic or oxidation system supplies large quantities of ATP, and is thus the major energy system used in larger, less intense activities such as cross-country running.
+During high-intensity, short-term exercise typically lasting twenty-seconds or less, energy production is dominated by the ATP-PC system.
+For intense exercise lasting longer than forty-five seconds all three systems combine to produce the needed ATP to fuel muscular activity.
+The energy to perform prolonged exercise of more than ten minutes' duration comes primarily from the aerobic system.